Siege of Ath (1697): Prelude

 In 1540 Ath's medieval walls and château had been upgraded by the Spanish.
 Upon the French capture of the fort during the War of Devolution in June 1667 when the Spanish garrison fled the town without fighting, the walls were razed by Vauban in 1668.
-From 1668–1674 he replaced the ancient fortifications with eight new trace italienne angled bastions.
+From 1668 to 1674 he replaced the ancient fortifications with eight new trace italienne angled bastions.
 In 1678 the modern fort was handed back to the Spanish as part of the Treaties of Nijmegen.

 The fort's curtain wall was surrounded by a ditch that made the top of the wall 30-feet high to someone standing at the bottom.
 When opened, a sluice gate added eight feet to the water's height, which was normally only several feet high.
 The bastions were within effective musket range of each other or no more than 600 feet apart.
 The bastions were separated by chevron-shaped outworks called tenailles located above the ditch.
 In front of the outworks were huge, triangular ravelin islands with masonry fortifications that could house hundreds of soldiers and several small-caliber guns.
 The outer wall of the ditch was known as the counterscarp, which served as the covered way around the fort.
 At Ath it was located 120 feet beyond the ravelins.
 The angled salients of the open-air walkway were usually the first to be captured but smaller re-entry angles between and behind the salients could be packed with dozens of troops to prevent the besieger from exploiting the capture of one section of the counterscarp.
 Two of the Ath bastions also had reinforced bulwarks in front of them for additional protection.
 The sloped glacis was the final piece of the outer perimeter.
 It presented the besiegers with murderous interlocking fields of fire from the defenders, who also had a double line of palisades at the top of the slope.
 A contemporary journal called Vauban's creation a "perfect model of the Art".
 The French engineer himself had given some thought to the matter of besieging the fort ever since he had designed it.